andrew/ultimate-awesome/README.md

 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
+- [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - Practice Python Programming Projects | This repo collects 92 of programming projects for Python.
+Python is a versatile, high-level programming language.
+This Skill Tree presents a systematic approach to learning Python.
+Ideal for programming beginners, it provides a structured roadmap to understa.
 - [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
 - [awesome-webfishing](https://github.com/letsgoawaydev/awesome-webfishing) - Links and stuff related to WEBFISHING.